evanwills/file-upload-viewer/README_attributes.md

 |------------|-------------|---------|-----------------|
 | _optional_ | _{boolean}_ | `FALSE` | `props.reorder` |

-Whetherornot the usercan reorderfiles/images within the list
+Whether or not the user can reorder files/images within the list

-By default the selected orderis the orderthe files get sent to the server.
-If reorderis true, then the usercan change the orderbefore the files are uploaded.
+By default the selected order is the order the files get are found in the operating system or that they are selected by the user if files are added one by one.
+If `reorder` is `TRUE`, then the user can change the order before the files are uploaded.